John Walter Roberts: Junior officer

 With the Napoleonic Wars ongoing, in December 1804 Roberts followed his uncle into the Royal Navy, becoming a first-class volunteer on board Gore's ship, the 32-gun frigate HMS Medusa.
 One of his first duties in Medusa was to convey Charles Cornwallis, 1st Marquess Cornwallis to India to take up his post as Governor-General of India, sailing on 15 April.
 The return journey was one of the fastest to date, taking eighty-two days.
-In Medusa he also served off the Cape Verde Islands, St Helena, and Cadiz.
+In Medusa he also served off the Cape Verde Islands, Saint Helena, and Cádiz.
 In January 1806 Roberts, now a midshipman, joined his uncle's new command, the 74-gun ship of the line HMS Revenge.

 Revenge served as one of the blockading ships off the coast of France, operating off Brest, L'Orient, and then Rochefort.
 On the latter blockade Roberts witnessed the capture of four French frigates by other ships of the squadron at the Action of 25 September 1806.
-The ship moved to the Cadiz blockade in early 1807, before returning to England in June the following year.
+The ship moved to the Cádiz blockade in early 1807, before returning to England in June the following year.
 Roberts left the ship in about August, Gore having relinquished command to get married, and Roberts transferred to the 40-gun frigate HMS Endymion.
 He spent the following two years serving off the western coast of Spain.

 Roberts returned to serving under Gore in August 1810 joining his new ship, the 80-gun ship of the line HMS Tonnant.
 He continued in Tonnant, in the English Channel and off Lisbon, until July 1811 when he was promoted to become an acting lieutenant.
 He took up this role in the 38-gun frigate HMS Amazon, patrolling the Bay of Biscay under the command of Captain William Parker.
 Roberts received substantive promotion on 6 March the following year, and was sent to join the Mediterranean Fleet as a lieutenant in the 74-gun ship of the line HMS Armada.

 For the next two years Roberts cycled through several ships of the Mediterranean Fleet, serving in the 74-gun ship of the line HMS Repulse off Toulon from 9 May 1812, the 38-gun frigate HMS Imperieuse off the coast of Italy from 30 January 1813, and then the 120-gun ship of the line HMS Caledonia from 4 January 1814.
 The latter ship was the flagship of Vice-Admiral Sir Edward Pellew.
 In the meantime Roberts' uncle Gore had been promoted to rear-admiral, and was also in the Mediterranean with his flag in Revenge.
 Roberts joined Gore on 24 March as his flag lieutenant, serving in a detached squadron in the Adriatic Sea.